Japan, a child at each hand,

 Ry was a maniac, didn't want to stop.
 There really isn't another sport that excites her in this way.

-great day on the hill
+fine snow day on hill

 smiles, no tears, cold chill, warm glow,